Chocolate Chip Pumpkin Bread

 This recipe doubles nicely and the homemade pumpkin puree from one roasted baking pumpkin is enough for two loaves.

-I always make two loaves of this Chocolate Chip Pumpkin Bread and freeze for up to two months.
+I always make two loaves of this Chocolate Chip Pumpkin Bread and freeze them for up to two months.
 Once completely cooled I wrap the second loaf in plastic wrap so it is tight and completely wrapped and then add a second layer of foil to ensure the bread is tightly sealed.
 Use a permanent marker and label the foil along with the date you made it so you can find this little gem when you need it.

 - 2 large eggs